expra-frankfurt/wise25/_sources/content/presentation.md

 -	Questions are answered confidently and the engagement with the audience is compelling.

 :::{admonition} Additional tips:
-:class: attention
+:class: tip

-•	Look forward to being able to present the results of your work.
+- Look forward to being able to present the results of your work.
 You can finally show others what you put a lot of work and effort into (Burkhardt et al., 2017).
-•	Always remember that visitors are your main focus.
+- Always remember that visitors are your main focus.
 Target group orientation is the be-all and end-all (Erren & Bourne, 2007).
-•	“Elevator Pitch”: Imagine you had to present your research to someone in an elevator and only had this short amount of time to communicate the most important points.
+- “Elevator Pitch”: Imagine you had to present your research to someone in an elevator and only had this short amount of time to communicate the most important points.
 This will help you limit your presentation to the truly relevant aspects of your work (Erren & Bourne, 2007).
-•	Arrive early to secure a spot for your poster that balances high foot traffic with sufficient space for engaging visitors comfortably.
+- Arrive early to secure a spot for your poster that balances high foot traffic with sufficient space for engaging visitors comfortably.
 :::